-The Green Mountain State is usually aptly named, but with the end of September through most of October, when the maples appear to be set ablaze, it’s definitely more orange and red than green.
-The Green Mountain Byway, the ski town of Stowe, and lots of little hideaway communities throughout Vermont are a delight to experience any time of the year…but they’re most memorable in the fall.
+The Green Mountain State is usually aptly named.
+But with the end of September through most of October, when the maples appear to be set ablaze, it’s definitely more orange and red than green.
+The Green Mountain Byway, the ski town of Stowe, and lots of little hideaway communities throughout Vermont are a delight to experience any time of the year.
+But, they’re most memorable in the fall.

 An unbelievably panoramic vista of majestic mountains with a fiery and vibrant foreground of forest is the vision that awaits autumn visitors to Big Sky Country’s Glacier National Park.

 The most definite stop for any leaf spotter heading to North Carolina is the popular Great Smoky Mountains National Park (which is split between the Tar Heel State and its neighbor, Tennessee).
 With five entrances to the park within driving distance, the town of Asheville serves as an excellent gateway to seeing one of the East Coast’s most gorgeous stretches of untouched mountain woodlands.
-Quirky and inviting, Asheville makes a great base for visitors more keen for creature comforts when they commune with nature.
+Quirky and inviting, Asheville makes a great base for visitors keener for creature comforts when they commune with nature.

 You may also like: Looking for Urban Fall Foliage Gems?
 Leaf It to Us!